Workers' Union: Formation

 Initially, the union was unsuccessful, membership peaking at 4,172 at the end of 1898.
 For example, recruitment at both the Army & Navy Stores and Lipton's Tea led to industrial action, and short booms in membership followed by defeats and then a collapse in membership.
 William Banham and J. Wade were employed as full-time local organisers in London, while other early organisers included John Mahoney in Middlesbrough, and George Newcombe in Coventry, but all had left by the end of 1901.
 From late 1900, Chambers and Mann were forced to devote their time to the international federation, Chambers being replaced by Duncan, who in turn was succeeded as president by Robert Morley, while Mann retained his office as an honorary position.
 Duncan successfully brought the union's finances under control, and began offering optional benefits to out-of-work members.
 For the next few years, membership continued to fall, bottoming out at only 1,000 in 1903, but it then began growing, reaching 5,000 in 1910.
 New organisers were employed, including George Titt in Manchester, Joseph Harris in Ireland, and Matt Giles in South Wales, while John Beard, who had been working part-time for the union among agricultural workers, was transferred to a full-time post in Birmingham.

+The Workers' Union was a founder member of the Labour Representation Committee, and remained affiliated as it became the Labour Party.
+Despite its original aim of sponsoring labour candidates, it was unable to do so until 1918.
+However, Duncan managed to gain the sponsorship of the Amalgamated Society of Engineers, and served as an MP from 1906 onwards.